 Accelerating Food Systems Transformations

-The Global Alliance for the Future of Food and Biovision Foundation for Ecological Development collaborated to create Beacons of Hope: Accelerating Transformations to Sustainable Food Systems in order to understand the power and potential of food systems transformations to address critical issues globally, across different contexts, and in different places.
+In 2019, the Global Alliance for the Future of Food and Biovision Foundation for Ecological Development collaborated to create Beacons of Hope: Accelerating Transformations to Sustainable Food Systems in order to understand the power and potential of food systems transformations to address critical issues globally, across different contexts, and in different places.
 The initiative seeks to:

 - Understand the current research and initiatives looking at transitions toward sustainable food systems around the globe;